kdheepak/blog/content/38-rust-lua-nvim.md

 And naturally, the neovim community have built excellent tools like [Aniseed](https://github.com/Olical/aniseed) and [hotpot.nvim](https://github.com/rktjmp/hotpot.nvim) to make it possible to write your entire configuration in fennel instead of lua.
 There's even a [TypeScript to lua transpiler](https://github.com/TypeScriptToLua/TypeScriptToLua) for those inclined.

 I figured it would be nice to write a lua plugin in pure rust.
-Rust has metaprogramming features, has a batteries included standard library and a thriving package ecosystem to boot.
+Rust has metaprogramming features like macros, has a batteries included standard library and a thriving package ecosystem to boot.
 And more importantly, I like writing code in rust.
+I was curious to see what it would take to make it happen and this blog post is a summary of my experiments.

 # How it works